AmiNafi/ConnectEd/README.md

 ### Project Details
-ConnectEd is a study resource management and collaborative study. platform.
+ConnectEd is a study resource management and collaborative study platform.
 It is designed to help students.
 - organize and keep track of their study materials
 - share their own study sessions with others or use other’s
 - form groups with friends to study together